-- 3.You can use Campaigns to send an email or a text message triggered by the event of Arriving in a location.
-Campaigns, at this time, does not have yet a trigger associated with geofecing events.
+- 3.You can use Campaigns to send an email or a text message triggered by the event of Arriving at a location.
+Campaigns, at this time, do not have yet a trigger associated with geofencing events.

 To link the app to another account, or register as a new user, you need to uninstall the app and install it from scratch

 For most of the troubleshooting operations, you'll need to retrieve the identifiers of your user to then inspect the data in the Clpoud4Wi dashboard or datasets.
 In the app, go to the Settings page and copy the GUID value and the CustomerId value.